Shift from the Dreaded Drama Triangle to *The Empowerment Dynamic

 Reconnecting to our dreams and desires, and taking action toward those outcomes requires a shift in mindset for most people.
 When “Shifts Happen” and you move into a Creator, Challenger or Coach role, greater awareness and options become available to you.

 - Creator— is the central role in TED*(*The Empowerment Dynamic), which taps into an inner state of passion.
 Directed by intention, a Creator is focused on a desired outcome, propelling the person to take Baby Steps toward what they want to create.
 A Creator also owns their ability to choose their response to life circumstances.
+The role of Creator is the alternative to the drama triangle role of Victim.
 (Watch David’s video on the Creator Role in TED*)

 - Challenger— is focused on learning and growth, holding a Creator accountable while encouraging learning, action, and next steps.
 A Challenger consciously builds others up, as a positive alternative to putting someone down by criticizing, blaming, or controlling.
+The role of Challenger is the alternative to the drama triangle role of Persecutor.
 (Watch David’s video on the Challenger Role in TED*)

 - Coach—uses compassion and questions to help a Creator develop a vision and action plan.
 A Coach provides encouragement and support, in place of “rescuing” actions.
+The role of coach is the alternative to the drama triangle role of Rescuer.
 (Watch David’s video on the Coach Role in TED*)